Submissions

 Article publishing guidelines for Mos Historicus: A Critical Review of European History:

-The EB may request alterations or corrections to the content and/or the style of the texts which have been accepted.
-Mos Historicus reserves the right to edit the texts before their publication.
+The Committee may request revisions and/or corrections to the content and/or the style and form of the accepted texts.
+Mos Historicus reserves the right to carry out final editorial work on all texts.

-Please use Times New Roman font, 12 point and 1.5 line spacing.
+Please use the following format: Times New Roman font, 12 pt and 1.5 line spacing.

 The target length of the articles submitted to Mos Historicus should be between 5,000 and 8,000 words; including references and excluding bibliography and appendixes.
-The book reviews, that are not limited to one work, should not exceed 2,500 words.
+Book reviews, when they concern no more than one work, should not exceed 2,500 words.

-Each article must be followed by an abstract of 100-130 words in Greek and in English (in case the author is not able to provide the abstract translation in English or in Greek, Mos Historicus will assume the responsibility of its translation).
-Six (6) keywords will be included at the end of the abstract.
+Each article must be accompanied by an abstract of 100-130 words in Greek and in English (if author is unable to provide the abstract in one of the two languages, Mos Historicus will assume the responsibility of its translation).
+Six (6) keywords must be included at the end of the abstract.

-Certain biographical information will be displayed under the authors’ name such as: area of specialisation, research interests, institution (university/research centre), recent publications related to the submitted article, e-mail address.
-In case the authors do not wish their e-mail address to be published, they must notify Mos Historicus.
+Certain biographical information will be displayed under the authors’ name such as: area of specialisation, research interests, institution (university/research centre), recent publications related to the submitted article, and an e-mail address.
+Authors who do not wish their e-mail address to be published must state this explicitly.

-The references and notes must be in the style of footnotes.
+The references and notes must appear as footnotes.
 The number indicating a footnote should be placed after the punctuation mark if the text requires so.

 A. The first time a project is mentioned, its full details are listed, according to the following models:

 i. a.
-Reference to a book (monographs, collective volumes):
+Reference to a book (monographs, edited volumes):

 Michelle Perrot, The Bedroom: An Intimate History, trans.
 Lauren Elkin, Yale University Press, New Haven and London 2018, p.
 142.